sequeless/sequeless.old/README.md

 ##### Monorepo Related

 - `npm run bootstrap`: installs root packages in all sub-packages
+- `npm run canary`: attempt a canary publish of the monorepo
 - `npm run manage`: launches the wizard to manage the monorepo
 - `npm run watch`: watches the monorepo for changes to initiate a re-deploy